FOREX-Dollar holds near lows before U.S. jobs data

 By Jessica Mortimer

-that will give an indication of the strength of the U.S. economy
+data that will give an indication of the strength of the U.S.

 Most market participants expect the negative impact of the